Applications are closed and re-open in October 2026.

 Permits are not issued for:

-There are no application, permit or rental fees for use of NPS however staff recovery costs, based on the needs of your event design, will apply and standard rates for services.
+There are no application, permit, or rental fees for use of NPS; however, staff recovery costs, based on the needs of your event design, will apply, as will standard rates for services.

 Commercial photography and film shoots require a film permit through the City of Toronto Film Office.